Choices in retirement

 Navigate the options available to the over 55’s when it comes to finding suitable retirement properties.

-There is of course a number of housing options available.
+There are of course a number of housing options available.
 These include staying at home, downsizing, moving in with family or moving abroad, each of which will appeal to different people in different ways.

 New purpose-built retirement properties are a popular alternative solution and offer people over 60 (sometimes 55) the chance to lead an active independent life amongst like-minded people who can quickly become good friends and part of your social life.